rsaitov/Books/Stephen Cleary - Concurrency in C# Cookbook/Chapter 4 - Dataflow Basics/README.md

 During processing, you need to dynamically change the structure of your dataflow.

 You can link or unlink dataflow blocks at any time; data can be freely passing through the mesh and it is still safe to link or unlink at any time.
 Both linking and unlinking are fully threadsafe.

+## 4.4.
+Throttling Blocks
+You have a fork scenario in your dataflow mesh and want the data to flow in a loadbalancing way.

+## 4.5.
+Parallel Processing with Dataflow Blocks
+You want some parallel processing done within your dataflow mesh.

+If you have one particular block that does heavy CPU computations—then you can instruct that block to operate in parallel on its input data by setting the MaxDegreeOfParallelism option.
+By default, MaxDegreeOfParallelism is set to 1, so each dataflow block will only process one piece of data at a time.

+## 4.6.
+Creating Custom Blocks
+You have some reusable logic that you wish to place into a custom dataflow block.
+This enables you to create larger blocks that contain complex logic.

+You can cut out any part of a dataflow mesh that has a single input and output block by using the Encapsulate method.
+Encapsulate will create a single block out of the two endpoints.